Discounted Cash Flow Valuation: A Practitioner's Guide

 Use FCFE when:

-The durable lesson: FCFF discounted at WACC yields enterprise value.
+The takeaway: FCFF discounted at WACC yields enterprise value.
 FCFE discounted at cost of equity yields equity value.
 Mixing these creates garbage.
 A Kaplan and Ruback (1995) study in the Journal of Finance showed you can always fit a given market value to a DCF expression—infinite combinations of expected cash flows and discount rates exist.
 The discipline is in the consistency.

 Worked Example: FCFF Calculation